Leica S-E Typ 006 vs Panasonic LX15

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 2 years of technical progress since the S-E Typ 006 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the LX15 emerges as the winner of the match-up (18 : 15 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the LX15 is the clear winner of the contest (19 : 15 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.